USAID-OHA-SI/usaid-oha-si.github.io/_posts/2022-03-07-mdv-annotate-designer.md

 thumbnail: "20220307_torban_before-after.png"
 ---

 During the Data Visualization Conference last month, I caught a session with [Alli Torban](https://www.allitorban.com/) and really liked what she had to say and her work.
-My synapses started firing when I saw her name on [a post on Data Literacy](https://dataliteracy.com/how-to-annotate-like-a-designer/?utm_campaign=Blog&utm_content=199247755&utm_medium=social&utm_source=twitter&hss_channel=tw-980970876639133696) last week.
-In it, Torban discussed cleaning up a visual's annotation with a few key tweeks to make it shine.
+My synapses started firing when I saw her name on [a post on Data Literacy](https://dataliteracy.com/how-to-annotate-like-a-designer/) last week.
+In it, Torban discussed cleaning up a visual's annotation with a few key tweaks to make it shine.

 Torban outlined three guidelines - keep it simple with as few elements/colors as possible to get your point across; be consistent and purposeful; rely on a textual hierarchy.
 She takes her sister's  Excel chart (based on her sister's collected data) and vastly improves it, making it look like a more polished product by cleaning up the annotations using these guidelines.